Tom Calderwood, PE

 - "I did not know that I wanted to be a structural engineer until a few years after I started college.
 I really fell in love with it after taking and excelling in a class called Statics at the university.
 Statics is a course that teaches you how to apply Newton’s Third Law, namely that every action requires an equal and opposite reaction.
 It is a relatively simple concept, but, as the course proved, its application can be incredibly challenging.
 Once I learned that I could combine this new-found aptitude with the chance to draw nearly every day and that the things I would work on would be real, tangible, ‘concrete’, so-to-speak, I was hooked."

-Tom joined AEC as a Project Manager in 2017 and was promoted to a Senior Associate in 2020.
+Tom joined AEC as a Project Manager in 2017 and risen through the ranks ever since.
+He was promoted to Senior Associate in 2020 and to Associate Principal in 2022.
 He is a talented and experienced structural engineer who enjoys the challenge of designing substantial and complicated buildings.
 His experience ranges from adaptive reuse of import historic structures, new office buildings, large mixed-use developments, tilt-wall construction and single-family residences.
 He has a keen academic interest and practice specialty in the area of Structural Forensics.

 - University of Texas at Austin - M.S. in Structural Engineering